enkidevs/curriculum/lua/lua-core/intro-to-lua-ii/installing-lua-iii.md

 [1: IDE]

 Stands for integrated development environment.
-It creates an environment developing code.
+It creates an environment for developing code.